Nutrition and Lifestyle for Mesothelioma Patients

 Moving around during and after cancer treatment is beneficial if you can.
 Maintaining your physical abilities will help you feel better while keeping bones and muscles strong.
 Regular exercise can improve your balance and keep your muscles from becoming weak.

-Exercise also contributes to your overall health, keeping your heart and lungs strong and improving your circulation.
+Exercise also contributes to your overall health, keeping your heart and lungs strong and improving circulation.
 Getting up and moving around gives you a better sense of well-being and improves your quality of life.
 It will make you feel less dependent upon others and give you more energy.

 Before you embark upon any exercise program, check with your physician.
 Remember to start slowly, as treatments such as chemotherapy or radiation therapy may have diminished your ability more than you realize, or muscles may have been cut during surgery.